-HESAA regulations currently permit HESAA to charge a fee of up to \$75 with respect to Rollover Distributions from Program Accounts to other QTPs.
-HESAA has not, as of this date, charged such a fee, but reserves the right to do so without prior notice at any time.
-There is a separate \$10 fee for rollovers out of the Program; see "Service-Based and Other Fees" below.
+HESAA regulations currently permit HESAA to charge an additional fee of up to \$75 with respect to Rollover Distributions from Program Accounts to other QTPs.
+HESAA has not, as of this date, charged the entire \$75 fee, but reserves the right to do so without prior notice at any time.
+See "Service-Based and Other Fees" above.